Varshithknaik/Navigation-with-Dynamic-Content/README.md

 This application is deployed on [Render](https://render.com/), a cloud platform that simplifies app deployment and hosting.

-## **How to Use**

-- **Navigate** through the app using the navigation bar at the top.
-Each link will load corresponding content dynamically.
-- **Resize the Browser** to see how the responsive design adapts to different screen sizes.
-- **Fill out the Contact Form** to test the validation logic implemented via custom hooks.

-## **Future Enhancements**

-- **Enhanced Accessibility**: Adding ARIA labels and improving keyboard navigation.
-- **Additional Pages**: Expanding the site to include more dynamic content and features.
-- **Backend Integration**: Connecting the form to a backend service for real-time data submission.

 Visit `https://navigation-with-dynamic-content.onrender.com/` in your browser to view the app.